The Highly Sensitive Person – Honoring Sensitivity While Taking Risks

 Here is a list of some common HSP traits, and in parentheses, (how these translate to real life.)

-- Easily overstimulated by lights, noise, smells, crowds (tire more easily, need quiet time)
+• Easily overstimulated by lights, noise, smells, crowds (tire more of social time, need quiet time)

-- Sense more subtleties (advanced ability to read people, to sense and intuit moods and disquiet)
+• Sense more subtleties (advanced ability to read people, to sense and intuit moods and the disquiet of others)

 HSP challenges include:

 I’m guessing you may have similarly adapted to keep the soul work going alongside sensitivity.
-Share your tips and experience on what helps you thrive as a sensitive in today’s harsh demands.
+Share your tips and experience on what helps you thrive as a sensitive in this noisy, harshly lit world.

 Denise